-A free spirited yoga instructor finds true love in a conservative lawyer and they got married on the first date.
-Though they are polar opposites; her need of stability is fulfilled with him, his need of optimism is fulfilled with her.
+A free-spirited yoga instructor finds true love in a conservative lawyer and they get married on the first date.
+Though they are polar opposites, he fulfills her need of stability and she fulfills his need of optimism.

 Michael Crichton has created a medical drama that chronicles life and death in a Chicago hospital emergency room.
 Each episode tells the tale of another day in the ER, from the exciting to the mundane, and the joyous to the heart-rending.
 Frenetic pacing, interwoven plot lines, and emotional rollercoastering is used to attempt to accurately depict the stressful environment found there.
 This show even portrays the plight of medical students in their quest to become physicians.Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

 8 of 9 people found this review helpful.

 Was this review helpful to you?